angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 ### Provider for a class with dependencies

-Maybe an `EvenBetterLogger` could display the user name in the log message.
+Maybe an `EvenBetterLogger` could display the user name in log messages.

 <?code-excerpt "lib/src/providers_component.dart (EvenBetterLogger)" replace="/UserService.*|this._userService/[!$&!]/g"?>
 ```